junsongt/Airport-Service-App/README.md

 # My Personal Project (z6k8l)

-## A Simple Self-check-in Application for Passengers at an Airport
+## A Simple Self-service Application for Passengers at an Airport

 **An Introduction about the Application**:

 - *Main Functionality*

-The main function of this application is to provide check-in services for passengers at an airport.
+The main function of this application is to provide booking and check-in services for passengers at an airport.
 These services include: plane ticket booking, choosing seats, baggage check-ins, payment and printing boarding pass and itinerary(confirmation).